ASFHyP3/hyp3-docs/docs/using/authentication.md

 [Vertex](https://search.asf.alaska.edu/ "search.asf.alaska.edu" ){target=_blank},
 or by using the
 [Earthdata Login](https://urs.earthdata.nasa.gov/ "urs.earthdata.nasa.gov" ){target=_blank}
 web interface.

-If you are using the Swagger UI to interact with HyP3 in the same web environment as a valid asf-urs session cookie, you do not need to perform further authentication.

 ### Earthdata Login Token

 Earthdata Login (EDL) supports the generation of tokens that are valid for 60 days.
-These user tokens can be used for EDL authentication instead of entering a username and password.
-The [User Token Management](https://urs.earthdata.nasa.gov/documentation/for_users/user_token "urs.earthdata.nasa.gov/documentation/for_users/user_token" ){target=_blank} document provides step-by-step guidance for generating an EDL user token, which you can do either in the [Earthdata Login web interface](https://urs.earthdata.nasa.gov/ "https://urs.earthdata.nasa.gov/" ){target=_blank} or by using the User Tokens API.
+These user/bearer tokens can be used for EDL authentication instead of entering a username and password.
+The [User Token Management](https://urs.earthdata.nasa.gov/documentation/for_users/user_token "urs.earthdata.nasa.gov/documentation/for_users/user_token" ){target=_blank} document provides step-by-step guidance for generating an EDL token, which you can do either in the [Earthdata Login web interface](https://urs.earthdata.nasa.gov/ "https://urs.earthdata.nasa.gov/" ){target=_blank} or by using the User Tokens API.